 Patients with systolic blood pressure > 140 mmHg or diastolic blood pressure > 90 mmHg should receive both lifestyle and pharmacological intervention.
 If patients need pharmacological treatment for hypertension, the treatment regimen should include either an ACE inhibitor or an ARB because of their renoprotective properties.
 If a patient does not tolerate one of these classes, the other class should be used if possible.
 Addition of a diuretic may be necessary because most patients require therapy with more than one agent to adequately control hypertension.

 In children and adolescents, if blood pressure is consistently elevated between the 90th and 95th percentile for age, sex, and height, the child should engage in lifestyle modification for a period of up to 1 year.
-ACE inhibitors are the drug of choice if pharmacological treatment is necessary, and the goal blood pressure is < 130/80 mmHg or < the 90th percentile for age, sex, and height.
+ACE inhibitors are the drug of choice if pharmacological treatment is necessary, and the goal blood pressure is < 130/80 mmHg or less than the 90th percentile for age, sex, and height.
 Physicians should also remember to screen for other causes of hypertension in children, such as cardiovascular malformations.

 It is important to remember that ACE inhibitors and ARBs are contraindicated in pregnancy.

 Statin therapy is considered the first-line treatment to lower LDL cholesterol to goal if lifestyle intervention alone is not successful.
-The ADA recommends statin therapy regardless of baseline LDL levels in patients with diabetes who also have history of coronary artery disease or who are > 40 years of age with one or more other risk factors for cardiovascular disease.
-If patients treated with statins do not reach their goal lipid levels on maximum tolerated doses, the goal of a 30-40% reduction from baseline is an alternative.
+The ADA recommends statin therapy regardless of baseline LDL levels in patients with diabetes who also have history of coronary artery disease or who are > 40 years of age with one or more other risk factors for CVD.
+If patients treated with statins do not reach their goal lipid levels on maximum tolerated doses, the goal of a 30–40% reduction from baseline is an alternative.
 Other goals include a triglyceride level < 150 mg/dl and HDL cholesterol > 40 mg/dl in men and > 50 mg/dl in women.
 However, control of LDL cholesterol remains the primary goal of treatment.

-As with other patients treated with statins, patients with diabetes should be monitored for potential side effects such as myalgias, elevated hepatic enzymes, or, rarely, rhabdomyolysis.
+As with other patients treated with statins, patients with diabetes should be monitored for potential side effects such as myalgias, elevated heptatic enzymes, or, rarely, rhabdomyolysis.
 Combination therapy with other lipid medications may be considered, but such therapy has not been thoroughly evaluated with regard to efficacy.